 - To improve educational outcomes for children and young people with SI.

 - To help children with SI achieve more.

 - To promote a national model for the benchmarking of clear progress and impact criteria for children and young people who have SI.

 - To support a well-trained SI workforce, responsive to the Government agenda for education.

-- To advise the DfE and other national agencies on the education of children and young people with SI.
+- To advise the Department for Education and other national agencies on the education of children and young people with SI.

 - To promote collaboration between services, schools, professional bodies and voluntary bodies working with children and young people who have SI.

 - To promote collaborative working between education, health and social care professionals in the interest of children and young people who have SI.